29+ Fun Things to Do in Spokane, Washington [With Photos!]

 3) Riverfront Park

 Not to be confused with Riverside State Park, Riverfront Park is right in the center of everything downtown.
-Riverfront boasts the Looff Carousel of 1909, Spokane Falls, the Pavilion (which hosts concerts!) and the SkyRide Gondola, not to mention miles of the Centennial Trail.
+Riverfront boasts the Looff Carrousel of 1909, Spokane Falls, the Pavilion (which hosts concerts!) and the Numerica SkyRide Gondola, not to mention miles of the Centennial Trail.
+It’s a fun place to visit the clock tower, enjoy the Spokane Falls skyride, and offers plenty of space as a great picnic area!

 507 N. Howard St.